 Closings of new homes in the Tucson, AZ market remained unchanged year-over-year in January, leveling out after a year-over-year drop in December.
 Closings remained steady from a year earlier at 86.
 In the same month last year, closings slumped 13.1%.

-A total of 1,340 new homes were sold during the 12 months that ended in December, down from 1,356 for the year that ended in November.
+A total of 1,357 new homes were sold during the 12 months that ended in January, equal to the number of new homes sold for the year that ended in December.

-Out of all housing closings, new home closings accounted for 6.6%.
-This marks a rise from 5.4% of total closings a year earlier.
-Closings of new and existing homes fell year-over-year in December after also falling in November year-over-year.
+Out of all housing closings, new home closings made up 7.2%.
+This is better than the 5.8% of closings a year earlier.
+For new and existing homes, closings slid in January after also declining in December year-over-year.